Oatmeal Scotchies

 If you know me you know I’m a huge fan of oats… baked oatmeal, stovetop oatmeal, oatmeal cake… I’m here for anything with oats, especially these oatmeal scotchies!

 If you’ve never heard of oatmeal scotchies before they’re essentially chewy oatmeal cookies that are studded with butterscotch chips and packed with cinnamon flavor.
 Trust me when I say, one bite and you’ll be hooked!
-I can’t wait for you to try these cookies… they’re sure to be a new family favorite!
+I can’t wait for you to try these cookies… they’re sure to be a new family favorite.

 Ingredients Needed

 - drippy almond butter – I used Wild Friends almond butter because of their minimal ingredients and drippy consistency, but any brand of almond butter will work.
 Just look for natural almond butter that’s drippy and doesn’t have any sugar or oil.
-You can also swap the almond butter for peanut butter or seed butter of your choice if you have a nut allergy.

 - old fashioned oats – my favorite brand is Bob’s Red Mill gluten-free rolled oats.
 Oats are naturally gluten-free, but can be easily cross-contaminated so make sure to grab certified gluten-free oats if needed!